bbauska/W3Cx-5of5/README.md

 </p>

 <p>If you take this example we described in the previous video, and if I
-export it using CodePen...and if I look at the zip file that has been downloaded, you can see CSS file are located in the subdirectory and in a .css file.
+export it using CodePen&#155;and if I look at the zip file that has been downloaded, you can see CSS file are located in the subdirectory and in a .css file.
 This is a common way for organizing source code when you make a project with HTML and CSS.</p>